-- 40.4.1 The Vice-Chancellor, or his/her nominee, is responsible for: - 40.4.1.1 ensuring there is an effective process in place to resolve grievances; - 40.4.1.2 supporting managers and staff when complaints/issues arise and ensuring that such issues are dealt with consistently across the University and in line with University expectations on grievance resolution.

-- 40.4.2 The Director of Human Resources & Organisational Development, or his/her nominee, is responsible for: 40.4.2.1 ensuring this Ordinance reflects UK employment legislation, has regard to best practice, and initiating a review of it as and when appropriate; 40.4.2.2 engaging the necessary staff representative bodies as and when any such review is undertaken: 40.4.2.3 providing advice, guidance and support to both staff and managers in the use and application of this Ordinance: 40.4.2.4 ensuring this Ordinance is followed and applied consistently across the University of Kent; 40.4.2.5 providing additional supporting documentation and training, as required, to help support the principles detailed within this Ordinance.
-40.4.3 Managers are responsible for: 40.4.3.1 ensuring any concerns raised by their staff are taken seriously and attempting informal resolution of grievances, where appropriate; 40.4.3.2 seeking guidance from Human Resource (HR) immediately upon receipt of a formal grievance; 40.4.3.3 applying this Ordinance in a fair and consistent manner when working with staff to resolve grievances.
-40.4.4 Staff are responsible for: 40.4.4.1 asking questions of their line manager or HR if they are unsure about any aspect of this Ordinance; 40.4.4.2 ensuring that, where possible, they seek to resolve grievances informally in the first instance, with their line manager or the individual in question, - 40.5 General principles without the need to invoke formal processes;
+- 39.4.1 The Vice-Chancellor, or his/her nominee, is responsible for: - 39.4.1.1 ensuring there is an effective process in place for dealing with illegality/SOSR matters; - 39.4.1.2 supporting managers and staff when potential issues arise and ensuring that they are dealt with consistently and sensitively across the University and in line with the principles detailed in this Ordinance. - 39.4.2 The Director of Human Resources & Organisational Development, or his/her nominee, is responsible for: - 39.4.2.1 ensuring this Ordinance reflects UK employment legislation, has regard to best practice, and initiating a review of it as and when appropriate; - 39.4.2.2 engaging the necessary staff and trade union representative bodies as and when any review of this Ordinance is undertaken; - 39.4.2.3 providing advice, guidance and support to both staff and managers in the use and application of this Ordinance; - 39.4.2.4 ensuring this Ordinance is followed and applied consistently across the University of Kent; - 39.4.2.5 providing additional supporting documentation and training, as required, to help support the principles of this Ordinance. - 39.4.3 Managers are responsible for: - 39.4.3.1 understanding and adhering to the University's Illegality/SOSR Ordinance; - 39.4.3.2 ensuring they seek guidance immediately from their designated Human Resources (HR) representative, on contemplation of taking any action under this Ordinance;